There are tons of great articles on how to do keyword research.

 ⏱ 1 – 4 hours

 In SEO, very low search volumes aren’t worth the effort.
-But in our Google Ads campaigns, less searches simply means less cost.
+But in our Google Ads campaigns, fewer searches simply means less cost.
 So don’t discard a keyword because the keyword tool of your choice only shows a handful of searches.

 Take a look at the sorting process: